$E_n$-cell attachments and a local-to-global principle for homological stability: Topological chiral homology and completions of partial algebras

 \section{Topological chiral homology and completions of partial algebras}

-In this section we define topological chiral homology for partial $\cdt$-algebras in topological spaces and chain complexes.
+In this section we define an operad $\cdt$ and topological chiral homology for partial $\cdt$-algebras.
+We also establish the existence of a useful spectral sequence and discuss the notion of homological stability.
 In contrast to the introduction, we will work with general tangential structures and partial monoids of charges.